 Health in Haiti – The Crisis

-Injuries are currently a large concern and several plans are being put into place.
+Injuries are currently a large concern for the health in Haiti and several plans are being put into place.
 Several hospitals and medical centres have been crushed and destroyed and little is available.
 Doctors Without Borders, are no longer able to uses several areas of the hospital.
 They only have 2 surgical rooms open in the entire city.
 There are hundreds of people waiting for care.

 Portable or mobile operating rooms were en route but have been recently held up both on roads and in the air from the Dominican Republic.
 “Triage, stabilisation of the wounded and referrals for surgical needs are the medical priorities,” Dr. Mego Terzian said on the group’s Web site.

 Many survivors are in danger of kidney failure.
 Due to debris, crushing injuries, loss of Blood, and other causes of severe bleeding.
 Kidney failure becomes an alarming concern.

 Dialysis availability will affect the health in Haiti.
 Dialysis is a procedure that allows a solution of mannitol to be placed into the kidneys and it helps to flush them out.
 In addition dialysis helps to clean out the existing blood into cleaner and more usable blood for the body.

 At this time it is believed that any dialysis treatment is not available anywhere in Port-au-Prince.